TheJoshBrod/jaseci/docs/docs/learn/debugger.md

 If you want to learn more about the online debugger check out the [Jac Playground Tutorial](https://www.jac-lang.org/learn/jac_playground/).

-!!! important
-    To get started, you will need Python 3.12 or later and jaclang 0.8.10 or later installed.

 !!! info
     You can write and run Jac code in any text editor, but currently, debugging is only supported in Visual Studio Code using the official Jac extension.
     This extension offers features such as breakpoints, syntax highlighting, error checking, and graph visualization.